hermes atlas

 Prerequisites — Hermes's installer is aggressive about setting up its own stack, so you need almost nothing pre-installed:

-The installer handles the rest automatically: uv, Python 3.11, Node.js 22, ripgrep, ffmpeg, the venv, the global hermes command, and the ~/.hermes/ directory tree.
+The installer handles the rest automatically: uv, Python 3.11, Node.js, ripgrep, ffmpeg, the venv, the global hermes command, and the ~/.hermes/ directory tree.
+On native Windows it additionally bundles a portable Git Bash (~45 MB MinGit) inside %LOCALAPPDATA%\hermes\git.

 Install on macOS